-VEHICLE INSPECTION: This will take place at the Hilton on Friday, October 15 between 2:30 and 5:30pm for all entrants.
-Plan on arriving in Santa Clarita with all your signage, lights, triangle, and other safety equipment in place and ready to use.
-All support vehicles must be checked, not just the follow vehicle (although only the follow vehicle needs the totem signage, caution signs, triangle, and roof lights; secondary vehicles only need the totem signage).
+VEHICLE INSPECTION: 12:30-5:30PM, Friday, at the Hilton: Plan on arriving at the Hilton in Santa Clarita with all your vehicle signage, lights, triangle, and other safety equipment in place and ready to use.
+All support vehicles must be checked, not just the follow vehicle (only the follow vehicle needs the totem signage, caution signs, triangle, and roof lights; secondary vehicles only need the totem signage).
 Secondary vehicles may be checked on Saturday morning, if absolutely necessary.